SimpleLab-Inc/wsb/src/analysis/sandbox/matching/readme.md

 # Run the Superjoin

-The "superjoin" takes all of these candidate matches and attempts to pick the best ones, yielding a single file where each PWS matches to exactly 0 or 1 TIGER and exactly 0 or 1 MHP.
+The "superjoin" takes all of these candidate matches and attempts to pick the best ones, yielding a single file where each PWS has a "best" lat/long (from ECHO, UCMR, or MHP), matches to exactly 0 or 1 TIGER, and exactly 0 or 1 MHP.